The Poetry Business 2016/17 New Poets Prize

 Entrants are invited to submit short collections of 12 pages of poems.
 Four outstanding collections will be selected to receive mentoring, readings, publication in the North magazine.
 One of the four collections will be published as a pamphlet by smith|doorstop.
 All four winners will also receive a subscription to the North magazine, and will have a launch reading organised by the Poetry Business and a selection of their poems published in the North magazine.

 Entry costs £8.
 Entries can be submitted by post (with a cheque and completed entry form) or online at www.poetrybusiness.co.uk/competition.
-See the terms and conditions in this flyer for full details.

 The Poetry Business gratefully acknowledges support from Arvon for the 2016/17 New Poets Prize.
 The first prize winner of the New Poets Prize and a runner up will each be offered a place on an Arvon residential course of their choice in 2017, subject to availability.